2025 Reading Diary Part 2!

 And then I read a short story and another short novella as I took advantage of a lazy Friday: “Human Resource” by Adrian Tchaikovsky which is a prequel story set in the same world as his Service Model (2024) novel. and Defending Elysium by Brandon Sanderson, a prequel story to his later Skyward series written very early in his career – before the publication of his first novel I won’t include those in my total of books read because that would be kind of cheating, kind of.

-Book 38: Exodus: The Archimedes Engine (2024) by Peter F. Hamilton is next as this has been on my To-Be-Read list for a while, and although I am generally trying to start new series, this is the first of a duology, and it’s been a while since I’ve read anything by Peter Hamilton.
+Book 38: Exodus: The Archimedes Engine (2024) by Peter F. Hamilton is next as this has been on my To-Be-Read list for a while, and although I am generally trying to avoid starting new series, this is the first of a duology, and it’s been a while since I’ve read anything by Peter Hamilton.
 It certainly starts off well, and I am sure I’ll enjoy this.
-(Read between September 26 & October …)
+October 23 update: I’m at the 55% mark after almost a month.
+I chose the wrong semester – my busiest in a while – to read this big big book.
+Nevertheless, despite the slow progress, I am enjoying this.
+(Read between September 26 & November 2)

 ————————————————-